 What’s extremely important to note in ALL of their stories is this common thread: DEEP IMPLEMENTATION of a few good strategies over and over again – not hundreds, not even dozens.
 They took an idea and implemented it thoroughly, consistently, improving it and expanding it.

 What they did NOT do is try this, try that, dabble here, half-ass there…then take a break for a few months, “try” it again for another few months, abdicating it to someone without any strategy, without any checking or management.
 Then off to the next “new” thing.
 Rinse and repeat, leaving a litter trail of half-eaten, crumpled up, messy, dirty ideas in their wake.

 In my business as a marketing consultant, I’m required to constantly come up with NEW.
 New marketing strategies, new events, new ideas.
 If I don’t, I will quickly lose my audience.
 However, what people really need to succeed is exactly the opposite: they need to MASTER fundamentals, going over them again and again, repeating not until they get it right, but until they cannot get it wrong.

 My dilemma is figuring out a balance of giving clients what they want (the shiny new easy button) and what they need (dogged, boring repetition of the fundamentals).
 The former keeps them interested – but the latter makes them RICH.

-If you were a good little entrepreneur who invested time into setting goals for yourself, your team and your business early this year, maybe even having them written on the wall in the “war room” of your office so that everyone can see them, good for you.
-BUT it’s NOT the “thought” of wanting to win, wanting to achieve those goals, that count.
+If you were a good little entrepreneur who invested time into setting goals for yourself, your team, and your business early this year, maybe even having them written on the wall in the “war room” of your office so that everyone can see them, good for you.
+BUT it’s NOT the “thought” of wanting to win, wanting to achieve those goals, that counts.